Alperentore/web-projects/README.md

-# web-projects
+# Web Projects

+This repository contains my web development projects.

+## 📌 Technologies Used
+- HTML
+- CSS
+- JavaScript

+## 🎯 Purpose
-My web development projects and experiments
+- Practice real-world web development
+- Build projects for freelance and portfolio use

+## 🚀 Status
+Active and improving